D3SOX/microg-play-store-workarounds/README.md

 - [Play Integrity Fork](https://github.com/osm0sis/PlayIntegrityFork)
 - [Tricky Store OSS](https://github.com/beakthoven/TrickyStoreOSS)

 Use current releases and read their upstream documentation.
-On Android 13+, Play Integrity Fork by itself is not the complete modern device-attestation solution; a supported attestation/keystore component is also needed for `MEETS_DEVICE_INTEGRITY` attempts.
+On Android 13+, Play Integrity Fork alone is not a complete device-attestation setup.
+Attempts to reach `MEETS_DEVICE_INTEGRITY` also need a supported attestation or keystore component.

-Do **not** blindly copy old fingerprints, security-patch dates or private key material from random guides.
-Accepted configurations are time-sensitive, and internally inconsistent device properties can make attestation worse.
+Do not copy old fingerprints, security-patch dates, or private key material from random guides.
+Accepted configurations change over time, and inconsistent device properties can make attestation fail.

 ### 4. Replace FakeStore with a real privileged Play Store base

-LineageOS for microG normally supplies FakeStore/microG Companion in the privileged `com.android.vending` system slot.
-Installing the real Play Store only as a `/data/app` update can leave FakeStore as the factory package metadata, which prevents the active Store from inheriting the privileged package state expected by modern builds.
+LineageOS for microG normally puts FakeStore or microG Companion in the privileged `com.android.vending` system slot.
+If you install the real Play Store only as a `/data/app` update, FakeStore can remain as the factory package metadata.
+The active Store then may not inherit the privileged package state expected by modern builds.

-The `playstore-base` module systemlessly replaces that factory base with a user-supplied official Google-signed Play Store APK.
+The `playstore-base` module replaces that factory base systemlessly with a user-supplied, official Google-signed Play Store APK.

 Build it locally: